Does Perimenopause Cause Anxiety?

 But first, Hi, I’m Nikki!
 A therapist and licensed clinical social worker (LCSW) with nearly 20 years of experience.
 In my online therapy practice, I support women struggling with perimenopause and everything that comes with it: anxiety and stress, ADHD and inattention, depression, grief and those unexpected life events that throw you off course.

-Maybe you’ve never experienced anxiety to the degree that it starts to interfere with your functioning- the tipping point where anxiety becomes pathological or a diagnosable by a mental health professional.
+But maybe you’ve never experienced anxiety to the degree that it starts to interfere with your functioning- the tipping point where anxiety becomes pathological or diagnosable by a mental health professional.

-Hormonal fluctuations during this transition affect brain chemistry and the body’s stress response, making anxiety symptoms common even in people with no prior history of anxiety disorders.
-And it probably goes without saying that perimenopause can worsen pre-existing anxiety conditions.
+Hormonal fluctuations during the perimenopause transition (which can begin as early as 35 and last 7-10 years before the onset of menopause) affect brain chemistry and the body’s stress response, making anxiety symptoms common even in women with no prior history of an anxiety disorder (e.g. generalized anxiety disorder, social anxiety disorder, or panic disorder).
+And it probably goes without saying that perimenopause can worsen those pre-existing anxiety conditions.

 Why does Perimenopause Cause Anxiety?